marcosbacci/sensor/README.md

 # Sensor Threshold Monitoring System

 This project is a **Sensor Threshold Monitoring System** designed to monitor various sensors via UDP communication.
-Each sensor type is identified by its logical port, and dynamic port assignment is used to avoid conflicts.
 The system processes sensor data and logs alerts when thresholds are exceeded.

 ---

 ## Features

-- **Dynamic Port Assignment**: Automatically assigns available ports to logical sensor ports.
 - **Extensible Sensor Management**: New sensor types can be added without modifying core logic.
 - **Real-Time Monitoring**: Listens for UDP packets and processes sensor data in real-time.
 - **Alerting System**: Logs alerts when sensor values exceed their thresholds.